 The prevalence of better internet, mobile 3G and 4G, and cloud applications are turning businesses away from MPLS networks.

-The core value of SDN services surrounds the innovation around capability.
-The goal of SDN is to ultimately deliver hardware that is configured via a software-based central management server.
+The core value of software WAN services surrounds the innovation around capability.
+The goal of SD-WAN is to ultimately deliver hardware that is configured via a software-based central management server.
 The traditional approach of deploying features is via regular software updates; security and additional features would be added over time.

 With SDN, developers are positioned to explicitly write a feature or capability as they would any application.
 The result, at a high level, is a much quicker, focused approach to WAN enhancements.
 As an example, the specific software could be written per your requirements.

-In future network articles, I'll write specifically about aspects of technologies such as iWAN, but for this article, I wanted to cover high-level areas of interest.
+In future network articles, I'll write specifically about aspects of technologies such as Meraki, but for this article, I wanted to cover high-level areas of interest.

 QoS (Quality of Service)